An Equivariant Pretrained Transformer for Unified 3D Molecular Representation Learning: Abstract

 \section{Abstract}

 Pretraining on a large number of unlabeled 3D molecules has showcased superiority in various scientific applications.
-However, prior efforts typically focus on pretraining models on a specific domain, either proteins or small molecules, missing the opportunity to leverage the cross-domain knowledge.
-To mitigate this gap, we introduce \textbf{E}quivariant \textbf{P}retrained \textbf{T}ransformer (EPT), a novel pretraining framework designed to harmonize the geometric learning of small molecules and proteins.
-To be specific, EPT unifies the geometric modeling of multi-domain molecules via the block-enhanced representation that can attend a broader context of each atom.
-Upon transformer framework, EPT is further enhanced with E(3) equivariance to facilitate the accurate representation of 3D structures.
-Another key innovation of EPT is its block-level pretraining task, which allows for joint pretraining on datasets comprising both small molecules and proteins.
-Experimental evaluations on a diverse group of benchmarks, including ligand binding affinity prediction, molecular property prediction, and protein property prediction, show that EPT significantly outperforms previous SOTA methods for affinity prediction, and achieves the best or comparable performance with existing domain-specific pretraining models for other tasks.
+However, prior efforts typically focus on pretraining models in a specific domain, either proteins or small molecules, missing the opportunity to leverage cross-domain knowledge.
+To mitigate this gap, we introduce \textbf{E}quivariant \textbf{P}retrained \textbf{T}ransformer (EPT), an all-atom foundation model that can be pretrained from multiple domain 3D molecules.
+Built upon an E(3)-equivariant transformer, EPT is able to not only process atom-level information but also incorporate block-level features (\emph{e.g.} residuals in proteins).
+Additionally, we employ a block-level denoising task, rather than the conventional atom-level denoising, as the pretraining objective.
+To pretrain EPT, we construct a large-scale dataset of 5.89M entries, comprising small molecules, proteins, protein-protein complexes, and protein-molecule complexes.
+Experimental evaluations on downstream tasks including ligand binding affinity prediction, protein property prediction, and molecular property prediction, show that EPT significantly outperforms previous state-of-the-art methods in the first task and achieves competitively superior performance for the remaining two tasks.
+Furthermore, we demonstrate the potential of EPT in identifying small molecule drug candidates targeting 3CL protease, a critical target in the replication of SARS-CoV-2.
+Among 1,978 FDA-approved drugs, EPT ranks 7 out of 8 known anti-COVID-19 drugs in the top 200, indicating the high recall of EPT.
+By using Molecular Dynamics (MD) simulations, EPT further discoveries 7 novel compounds whose binding affinities are higher than that of the top-ranked known anti-COVID-19 drug, showcasing its powerful capabilities in drug discovery.